Following years of controversy over horse abuse and high levels of drugging, the FEI is finally disconnected from the sport of reining.

 In this latest move, the FEI has terminated their agreement with both the NRHA and AQHA.
 The FEI issued a statement Tuesday highlighting its position on three provisions of the agreement – classes for horses age 7 and older, stewarding requirements and medication regulations.
 Drug report from FEI Nov 18

-The reining horse industry, although promoting they are growing, and their passion for horses have an ever-growing record of abuse and show little evidence of a desire to improve it.
-The public are becoming more aware of the abuse applied to the training of these horses and are not accepting it.
+The reining horse industry, although promoting they are growing, and its passion for horses has an ever-growing record of abuse and shows little evidence of a desire to improve it.
+The public is becoming more aware of the abuse applied to the training of these horses and is not accepting it.

 Everyone remembers the vile video and images of Craig Schmerscal and Martin Muehlstaetter at FEI in Europe where people saw firsthand the degree of abuse these horses suffer.
-The domination and spurring that makes peoples skin crawl.
+The domination and spurring make people’s skin crawl.

 Maybe this is the bell tolling on yet another chapter of reining slowly imploding as the general public step away and those with a conscious toward horse welfare cease membership and involvement.